-- 1 Drain both the solution and recovery tanks and remove the squeegee. - 2 Remove the Scrub deck by following the Scrub Deck Removal instructions in this manual. - 3 Block the rear of the machine.
+- 1 Drain both the solution and recovery tanks and remove the squeegee. - 2 Remove the Scrub deck by following the Scrub Deck Removal instructions in this manual. - 3 Jack and block the rear of the machine so the rear casters are off the ground.
 See Figure 4 for proper placement of the wood blocking.

-WHEEL DRIVE SYSTEM

-DRIVE MOTOR TRANSAXLE REMOVAL CONTINUED

-- 4 See Figure 5.
-Jack the front of the machine from this location until the drive wheels are approximately 1" off the ground. - 5 Remove the (8) Locknuts (A) and then remove the (2) Drive Wheels (B) from the transaxle. - 6 Disconnect the drive motor wiring connector. - 7 Remove the (4) Motor Mount Bolts and Nuts (C) and carefully slide the Motor Transaxle (D) away from the machine. - 8 Reinstall in reverse order.
+WHEEL DRIVE SYSTEM DRIVE MOTOR TRANSAXLE REMOVAL CONTINUED 4 See Figure 5.
+Jack the front of the machine from this location until the drive wheels are approximately 1" off the ground.

+- 5 Remove the (6) Locknuts (A) and then remove the (2) Drive Wheels (B) from the transaxle. - 6 Disconnect the drive motor wiring connector. - Remove the (4) Motor Mount Bolts and Nuts (C) and carefully slide the Motor Transaxle (D) away from the machine.
+7 - Reinstall in reverse order.
+8